Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency: Conclusions

 \section{Conclusions}

-We introduce \halufuzz, an integrated black-box framework that closes the gap between hallucination detection and mitigation by combining advanced detection techniques with a novel multi-stage process for targeted hallucination correction.
-Leveraging dynamic prompt variations and cross-model consistency checks, \halufuzz delivers significantly more robust detection than single-model approaches.
+We introduce \halufuzz, an integrated black-box framework that closes the gap between hallucination detection and mitigation by combining advanced detection techniques with a novel multi-stage process for targeted correction.
+Leveraging dynamic prompt variations and cross-model consistency, \halufuzz delivers significantly more robust detection than single-model approaches.
 Its multi-stage mitigation pipeline makes precise, segment-level corrections while maintaining overall coherence.
-We provide comprehensive ablation studies underscoring the contribution of each component of \halufuzz.
-These ablation results highlight that \halufuzz's effectiveness stems from the synergistic combination of multiple components, with fine-grained correction and cross-model sampling being particularly impactful.
-The system's performance scales with computational resources (samples, model capability), but even resource-efficient configurations offer substantial improvements over baseline approaches.
+The system's performance scales with computational resources, but even resource-efficient configurations offer substantial improvements.